WebAhead/master-reference/curriculum-planning/curriculum-feedback-process.md

 * Discuss each of the issues raised and group them by theme or existing themes if any are related.
 Leave any issue that is specific to a week next to that week's post-it, to be later translated into that week's github issue.
 * Go through each of the themes from the morning, and if any are resolved by the curriculum draft then take them down.
 Try to reach a resolution on as many as is feasible.
 Then write up each new theme from the review onto the whiteboard with their notes attached.
 * The whiteboard should now have on it all the unresolved themes raised by the students for the day.
 Get every student to rank them in terms of priority.
 Give each student three high priority votes to mark against themes in one colour, and six middle priority votes to mark against themes in another.
 This is purely for facilitators to get a sense of the consensus of the group and what needs to be prioritised.
 * Provided the week-by-week structure is finalised, write up each week on the board and let the students assign themselves to each week for mentoring.
 Three per week.
-Conclude by update them on the next steps.
+Conclude by updating them on the next steps.

 ## Converting feedback into github issues